French Penal Code of 1791

 The French Penal Code of 1791 was a penal code adopted during the French Revolution by the Constituent Assembly, between 25 September and 6 October 1791.
 It was France's first penal code, and was influenced by the Enlightenment thinking of Montesquieu and Cesare Beccaria.

+General presentation

-The principle of legality was foremost in the underlying philosophy of the 1791 Code.
+The principle of legality was a key pillar in the underlying philosophy of the 1791 Code.
+This principle holds that no one may be convicted of a criminal offense unless a previously published legal text sets out in clear and precise wording the constituent elements of the offense and the penalty which applies to it.
 In the spirit of the 1789 Declaration of the Rights of Man and of the Citizen, Cesare, Marquis of Beccaria summarized the principles that were to be the foundation of the procedural system.
 In his words, "every citizen should know what punishment he should endure."
-As a consequence, the function of the judge was conceived as being strictly distributive: qualification of an act, infliction of the pre-set sanction.
 This concept was revolutionary in 1791 and clearly departed from the arbitrary trials of the ancien régime.
 The Code of 1791 was straightforward in this respect; most definitions were clear, leaving little room to the interpretation of the judge.

-This principle was reincorporated in the Napoleonic Penal Code of 1810, which replaced this Code.
+The adoption of the 1791 Code effectively repealed all previous criminal ordinances and royal edicts relating to criminal matters.
+The Code was an important influence on the Napoleonic Penal Code of 1810, which replaced it.

+Crimes and punishments under the Code

+Under the Penal Code of 1791, punishments were ranked in order of severity as follows: